 - In intrinsic asthma, IgE is usually only involved locally, within the airway passages.

-Despite these factors, experts generally agree that there are more similarities than differences between extrinsic and intrinsic asthma.
+Despite these factors, experts generally agree that there are

 An asthma attack (also called an asthma flare-up or asthma episode) can happen at any time.
 An attack may last only a few moments, but more severe asthma episodes can last for days.